r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 A good practice though is to use cmd.exe to run the builds, but do other operations requiring more tools from another Msys2 window or Git Bash window, which is a variant of Msys2 as well.
 This makes it also easier to ensure the right compilers are used.
-RTools 3.x have been documented in detail in R Admin manual, R FAQ for Windows, and materials linked from the CRAN website.
+Rtools 3.x have been documented in detail in R Admin manual, R FAQ for Windows, and materials linked from the CRAN website.

-RTools 3.x still work with the current R-devel and until recently have been used also for all testing of packages, so they should still be usable for some time, but are based on GCC 4.9, which is old by now.
+Rtools 3.x still work with the current R-devel and until recently have been used also for all testing of packages, so they should still be usable for some time, but are based on GCC 4.9, which is old by now.
 Not all libraries needed by CRAN and BIOC are easily available, some have been been compiled later and are available at least on CRAN systems, but have not been distributed systematically in their binary forms.

-*RTools 4* are a slightly modified version of Msys2.
-Some  of the build tools were modified, such as tar to resolve the mentioned problem with a double colon (the same change was already in RTools 3.x), but mostly they are a subset of those in Msys2.
-Some things have been changed, including the home directory (in RTools 4, it is the user profile, but in Msys2, it is in the Msys2 file-system tree) and the installer.
+*Rtools 4* are a slightly modified version of Msys2.
+Some  of the build tools were modified, such as tar to resolve the mentioned problem with a double colon (the same change was already in Rtools 3.x), but mostly they are a subset of those in Msys2.
+Some things have been changed, including the home directory (in Rtools 4, it is the user profile, but in Msys2, it is in the Msys2 file-system tree) and the installer.

 The biggest change compared to Msys2 is how the libraries are built.
 Static